MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/deploy-clients-cmg-azure.md

 ## Configure client settings

 These client settings help configure Windows 10 devices to be hybrid-joined.
-They also enable internet-based clients to use the CMG and cloud distribution point.
+They also enable internet-based clients to use the CMG.

 1. Configure the following client settings in the **Cloud Services** group.
 For more information, see [How to configure client settings](configure-client-settings.md).

     - **Allow access to cloud distribution point**: Enable this setting to help internet-based devices get the required content to install the Configuration Manager client.
-If the content isn't available on the cloud distribution point, devices can retrieve the content from the CMG.
-The client installation bootstrap retries the cloud distribution point for four hours before it falls back to the CMG.<!--495533-->
+Devices can get the content from the CMG.<!--495533-->

     - **Automatically register new Windows 10 domain joined devices with Azure Active Directory**: Set to **Yes** or **No**.
 The default setting is **Yes**.
 This behavior is also the default in Windows 10, version 1709.